Artist

 How much does 4 Non Blondes make in a year?

-4 Non Blondes is modeled at $170K-$660K/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+4 Non Blondes is estimated at $170K-$660K/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does 4 Non Blondes still make money?